aaronellington/zendesk-go/README.md

 			Email: os.Getenv("ZENDESK_DEMO_EMAIL"),
 			Token: os.Getenv("ZENDESK_DEMO_TOKEN"),
 		},
-		// Logger is optional, see implementing to see how to add your custom logger here zendesk.WithLogger(log.New(os.Stdout, "Zendesk API - ", log.LstdFlags)),
+		// Logger is optional, see implementation to see how to add your custom logger here zendesk.WithLogger(log.New(os.Stdout, "Zendesk API - ", log.LstdFlags)),
 		// Optionally set http.RoundTripper - this is helpful when writing tests zendesk.WithRoundTripper(customRoundTripper),